isratjui/Project/README.md

 # Project
-Making A wensite for a restaurant
+Making A website for a restaurant